SUBSCRIBE

 Although becoming a nurse was not on the radar for her, she has found herself exactly where her passion lies – being able to inform and assist others to the best of her abilities.

-Throughout her life, she was in between living with her mother in Queenstown in the Eastern Cape or with her father in Cape Town.
+Throughout her life, she lived with her mother in Queenstown in the Eastern Cape or with her father in Cape Town.
 In an interview with Health for Mzansi, she explains that the lack of stability, where parents make decisions without considering how they might affect the child, had a negative impact on her life.

 ‘How nursing chose me’